OnurKerimoglu/sales_forecasting/README.md

 ## Model Training Pipeline
 ### Data Preparation
-model_tools.PredictorData.prep_data method, activated during instantiation of the PredictorData class automates the data preparation process described above.
+Methods responsible for the preparation of model-specific data are provided by the `PredictorData` Class of the [model_tools.py](src/model_tools.py) module. model_tools.PredictorData.prep_data method, activated during instantiation of the PredictorData class automates the data preparation process described above.
 Note that, for saving time, if refresh_monthly and refresh_ts_features arguments are not specified to be True, the previously prepared and these data will be loaded from previously saved parquet files.

 ### Model creation, training and validation
 In this project, families of models are defined as classes in separate modules, which define their own specialized methods, and attributes, such as the transformer pipelines specifically suited to each of these model families.
-These model classes in turn  are derived from a BasePredictor class provided by the model_tools module, which provides the shared methods and attributes relevant for all model classes.
+These model classes in turn  are derived from a `BasePredictor` class ([model_tools.py](src/model_tools.py)) provided by the model_tools module, which provides the shared methods and attributes relevant for all model classes.

 Here, we have experimented with 3 models so far:
 - linear_models.LinearRegressor